 For example, it’s tax lawyers are much more qualified to handle IRS audits and implications, nonprofit organizations, incorporating your business into an estate plan, planning for future taxes for your business, etc.

-Things to Know About Tax Law
+What You Need To Know About Tax Law

 The world of tax laws can be a tricky minefield to navigate.
 In fact, tax law in 1913 had only 11,400 words.
 Now, however, it is well over 7 million!